Can't Nobody (2NE1 song): Synopsis

 The Korean music video begins with CL singing the intro under a curtain as she pulls the zipper down to reveal her nose and mouth.
 The scene changes with her wearing black attire, rising up in an elevator.
 As her verse begins, she is seen driving a black Lamborghini around the city of Seoul.
 As her verse continues, the video shows CL coming out of a pink van with "2NE1" labeled on the side.
 She continues to sing as Minzy, Dara and Bom are dancing behind her wearing pink space-like suits.
 In Minzy's verse, she dances provocatively along an isolated corridor.
 For the chorus, the scene shows all the members dancing as Bom and Dara sing the main vocals.
-In the second verse, the girls are wearing masks that resemble 1TYM's Teddy Park and G-Dragon.
+In the second verse, the girls are wearing masks that resemble 1TYM's Teddy Park, Yang Hyun-suk and G-Dragon.
 The next scene shows CL in a room with large stereo/robotic-type machines in the background as she performs in a yellow chair.
 In Minzy's verse, the scene moves back and forth from her wearing a studded hoodie and tattoos on her torso while sitting on a boombox, and her in a business suit standing next to a large black dog.
 The next scene shows Bom wearing a black karate suit sitting in a meditation room with her eyes closed, and another scene that shows her performing in front of lights.
 In Dara's scene, she's seen wearing a long and elegant gown as wind blows through the fabrics of the dress.
 Afterwards, the girls are all seen in a spaceship as it begins to malfunction.
 The space craft overturns, and the girls then go down a slide.
 The last scene shows the girls dancing and having fun in a large white room with flashing lights.
 The video concludes with Dara head-butting the camera and the girls looking through it.